Naming things (why this blog is named CodeJam)

 Among all names I thought of, CodeJam was my favorite.
 “Code” is able to evoke programming in just 4 letters, without being some kind of geeky jargon.
 “Jam” was my musical touch.

-A jam session is when a bunch of musicians get together and start playing with very little or no preparation, like “let’s just play together and see where it leads”.
 You have a lot of freedom in what you play, but you still need to be consistent with the group.
-It’s a very rich creative process, and it decently picture my ultimate philosophy with free software; let’s just code together and see where it leads!
+It’s a very rich creative process, and it resonates with vision of building software; let’s just code together and see where it leads!
+Which is why CodeJam sounded like a perfect fit for my blog.

 Turns out there’s already something called Google Code Jam.
 Yeah, Google, just that.
 If like me you didn’t knew about it, it’s a competition created by Google for recruitment purposes.